indrekots/indrekots.github.io/_posts/articles/2017-02-18-why-i-dont-use-field-injection-anymore.md

 Seeing a big constructor is a sign that your class has too many collaborators and it is a good opportunity to think about splitting the class into smaller pieces.
 Consider the opposite for a second.
 Arguably, field injection does not give you a visual cue that a class might be overly complex.
 On the other hand experience, good developer discipline and potentially static analysis tools could be useful in this situation.

-## Immutability
+## Declaring instance fields `final`

 In his book [Effective Java](https://www.goodreads.com/book/show/105099.Effective_Java_Programming_Language_Guide "Effective Java 2nd Edition"), [Joshua Bloch](https://twitter.com/joshbloch) recommends to favor immutable classes.

 > Classes should be immutable unless there's a very good reason to make them mutable....If a class cannot be made immutable, limit its mutability as much as possible.

+In Java, we usually [achieve immutability by not providing setters and declaring fields with the `final` keyword](http://www.journaldev.com/129/how-to-create-immutable-class-in-java "How to Create immutable Class in java?").
+In Spring, however, [we usually don't care about immutability because most Spring beans are singletons](https://stackoverflow.com/questions/5732195/mutability-and-spring) with no real state (except the injected dependencies) and, most of the time, we know that we should not mutate a Spring bean.
+Setters are only provided for optional dependencies.

+But I think there's still a benefit from using the `final` keyword in your Spring beans.
+[Readers of the class can clearly distinguish between mandatory (`final`) and optional dependencies (non-`final`)](http://olivergierke.de/2013/11/why-field-injection-is-evil/).

-When we use field injection, we are required that our classes are mutable.
-We cannot declare our private fields to be `final` and initialize them after construction.
+When we use field injection, we are required that our instance fields are non-`final`.
+We cannot declare our private fields to be `final` and not initialize them in the construction.
 This would result in a compiler error saying that a variable might not have been initialized.
-If you want to enforce that the dependencies are never changed, you need to use the `final` keyword and initialize the fields in the constructor.

 ## Testing